adudu21isme/nullified-ac/README.md

+# ❗A bypass will be patched, an extra detection will also be added.

 # Nullified-AC (created by adudu21)
 ## Client and serversided anti-cheat for roblox games with false positives being almost close to zero.